 Dubbed as the Hong Kong Grand Canyon, this little patch of spectacular weathered cliffs are one of the most instagrammed places in Hong Kong, drawing youngsters by the dozens on weekend.

 There are many trails around Ma On Shan and this is but one of the viewpoints!

 MA ON SHAN STONE TRAIL

 A less popular hike that my friend took me to - it's not for the faint of heart or beginners with its stone rabble!

 The MacLehose trail stage 4 run through Ma On Shan and offers some of the most stunning views of Sai Kung!

 A surprisingly challenging yet short hike - Tai Tun Shan in Sai Kung offers a good cardio on top of a unique angle on the Sai Kung bay.
-In fact, the view rivals that of thousand islands lake.
-Although the entrance to the hike is hard to find.
-You can watch my vlog of the hike here.
+In fact, the view rivals that of thousand islands lake. of the hike here.